‘Playboy’ Vixen Rachel Cook Sends Social Media Into A Frenzy In Itty Bitty Pink Crop Top And Miniskirt

 In her new Instagram post, the Playboy stunner shows off her famous figure in Acapulco, Mexico.
 The model poses in front of a beautiful set of stone stairs, showing off her rocking body to fans.
 Cook stuns in a tiny pink crop top that hugs her every curve while she flaunts ample amounts of cleavage in the snapshot.
 Her taut tummy is also on display and the 24-year-old dons a tight black miniskirt that clings to her thin frame, showing off her sexy legs.

 To complete her look, the bombshell wears her hair pulled halfway back in two small pigtails and leaves the rest curled.
-Like most of the other photos that she posts to social media, this one has earned the vixen a lot of attention from her fans with over 51,000 likes in addition to 300 plus comments.
+Like most of the other photos that she posts to social media, this one has earned the vixen a lot of attention from her fans with over 51,000 likes in addition to 300-plus comments.

 While most fans commented on the post to let Rachel know how beautiful she looks, countless others asked where she purchased her hot little outfit.
 Of course, there were also plenty of flame and heart emojis that also filled her feed.